Don’t let stress make a mess of your holidays | More

 Gamma Chi Sigma - The Criminal Justice Club

 Gamma Chi Sigma is a student run organization open to all Law and Justice Studies majors and minors.
 It is the local chapter of Lambda Alpha Epsilon, the American Criminal Justice Association.
-Professor Stanley Yeldell advises the group, which meets every other Wednesday on the 2nd floor in the library in room 228 from 11:00am-12pm.
+Professor Stanley Yeldell advises the group, which meets every other Monday in James Hall room 2095 from 11:00am-12pm.

 The purpose of our organization is to further professionalism in all areas of criminal justice, whether as professionals or students.
 Additionally, involvement in Gamma Chi is a great way to meet other like-minded law and justice majors, network and learn about classes or professors.